curi0sity-sys/mattijs.id/README.md

 Need the docker signing security step on my docker containers as well.
 (Add this to resume as well)

-All of this on a simple hetzner server I'll buy in a docker-compose-setup.
+All of this on 3 simple hetzner servers I'll buy in a docker-compose-setup.

-Once that outscales, I'll buy 3 servers and go for k8s on hetzner.
+Once that outscales, I'll buy 6 more servers and go for k8s on hetzner.

 And if that ever reaches a limit,  I'll just buy more hetzner servers.